 - Transportation in your personal vehicle reimbursed at the current IRS standard rate for medical travel (for example, 16 cents per mile in 2021)

 - Transportation by air (at the "coach" fare rate), for the patient and a travel companion to and from the provider

 - Transportation by rental car (standard class), bus, taxi (including alternative services such as Uber or Lyft), or shuttle

 - Lodging (one room) for up to five nights (night before procedure and four days of post-procedure recovery)

-- Meal and incidental expenses for you and your travel companion (including actual meal expenses up to $100 per day, and not including alcohol, tobacco, or other non-food expenses)
+- Meal and incidental expenses for you and your travel companion paid through a per-diem reimbursement of $100 per day

 For more information about the travel benefit, call Member Services at (855) 979-5192.

-Important: If your reimbursed expenses exceed certain IRS limits for medical-related transportation, the IRS will consider the excess amounts to be taxable income to you.
-For example, current IRS limits include $50/day per person for lodging.
-The IRS generally considers meal expenses to be non-medical and therefore taxable income to you.
+Important: If your reimbursed expenses exceed certain IRS limits for medical-related transportation, the excess amounts may be taxable income to you.